NCERT Solutions Class 8 Social Science Civics Chapter 9 – Access Free Pdf

 2. Do you think water in Chennai is available to and affordable by all?
 Discuss.

 Answer: Water is not equally available to all citizens in Chennai.
 Water in Chennai is supplied by the municipality, which fails to meet the demand 100%.
 Some areas get regular water supply, while many areas get erratic supply of water.
 People from the middle class and upper class buy packaged drinking water or water from tankers.
-The burden of water supply shortage falls mostly on the poor, as they cannot afford the expense of tanker or packaged water.
+The burden of water supply shortage falls mostly on the poor, as they cannot afford the expense of tankers or packaged water.
 Those who live close to the storage points get more water, while colonies further away receive less supply.

 3. How is the sale of water by farmers to water dealers in Chennai affecting the local people?
 Do you think local people can object to such exploitation of groundwater?
 Can the government do anything in this regard?

 Answer: Due to the shortage of water, private companies have got an opportunity and are selling water to cities by buying it from places around the city.
 In Chennai, water is taken from nearby towns like, Karungizhi Palur and Mamandur villages to the north of the city, using a fleet of over 13,000 water tankers.
 Every month, the water dealers pay an advance to farmers for the rights to exploit water sources on their land.
-This way, the water that is taken away is not just creating a deficit for agriculture purpose but also increasing the shortage of drinking water supplies in the villagers.
+This way, the water that is taken away is not just creating a deficit for agriculture purpose but also increasing the shortage of drinking water supplies in the villages.
 As a result, the level of ground water has dropped drastically in all these towns and villages.

 4. Why are most of the private hospitals and private schools located in major cities and not in towns or rural areas?

 Answer Most of the private schools and hospitals are located in the cities, rather than in towns or villages.
-Because their sole motive is maximum profit, the services they offer are costly and are affordable only by the affluent dwellers in the city.
+Since their sole motive is maximum profit, the services they offer are costly and are affordable only by the affluent dwellers in the city.

 5. Do you think the distribution of public facilities in our country is adequate and fair?
 Give an example of your own to explain.

 Answer While there is no doubt that public facilities should be made available to all, in reality, we see that there is a great shortage of such facilities.
 The distribution of public facilities in our country is neither adequate nor fair.
 For example, the Delhites avail all public facilities like healthcare and sanitation, water, electricity, schools, colleges and public transport.
 But if we go to places a few kilometers away such as Mathura or Aligarh, people have to face grave crises for these facilities.
-Water shortages and Electricity cut-offs are part of the normal routine of life in those places.
+Water shortages and electricity cut-offs are part of the normal routine of life in those places.
 Public transport is also not properly developed.
 Compared to the metros and large cities, towns and villages are under-provided.
 Compared to wealthy localities, the poorer localities are under-serviced.
 Handing over these facilities to private companies is not an answer.
 The important fact is that every citizen of the country has a right to these facilities, which should be provided to all in an equitable manner.

 6. Take some of the public facilities in your area, such as water, electricity, etc. Is there scope to improve these?
 What in your opinion should be done?
 Complete the table.